GVHS Logo

 Up the Gatineau!

-The Author Index is an extract of the Up the Gatineau!
+The Subject Index and the Author Index are extracted from the complete Up the Gatineau!
 Cumulative Index.
-Also available as a PDF document PDF Document
+PDF Document 1.4 MB

 • Footnotes are denoted by ‘n’

-• Volume number is in bold, followed by page number (e.g. 25:34).
+• Volume number is followed by a colon, followed by page number (e.g. 25:34).
 See List of Volumes

 • Page ranges (e.g. 39:7-9) do not necessarily denote continuous discussion; they may simply show a series of pages on which the subject is mentioned.